CMS-LUMI-POG/Normtags/Scripts/NBX/README.md

   * (2015) Fill 4717 is in WBM as a fill with Stable Beams, but there is no actual data for this fill present either in WBM or in the lumi DB.
 Possibly this was also a test of some sort.
   * (2017) Fill 5659 is also a test of the Stable Beams flag but with no actual data.

-* `results_2015_final.txt` contains the final output from `getNBX.py`.
+* `results_2015_final.txt`, `results_2016_final.txt`, and `results_2017_final.txt` contain the final output from `getNBX.py`.
 This is after the thresholds for some fills have been manually adjusted and some discrepancies have been manually resolved.
 There are still some mismatches in this output caused by, for instance, HI fills where some bunches fluctuate above or below the threshold, but these mismatches are relatively uncommon.
 The remaining discrepancies are discussed in more detail below.
 The file contains one line for each fill, of the format: fill number,WBM target bunches,WBM colliding bunches,beam bunches,luminometer bunches as well as various informational and error messages; if you just want the output data, you can grep for lines containing ",".